-ArcelorMittal is subject to economic policy, political, military, social and legal risks and uncertainties in the emerging markets in which it operates or proposes to operate, and these uncertainties may have a material adverse effect on ArcelorMittal's business, financial condition, results of operations or prospects.
+ArcelorMittal is subject to economic policy, military, political, social and legal risks and uncertainties in the emerging markets in which it operates or proposes to operate, and these uncertainties may have a material adverse effect on ArcelorMittal's business, financial condition, results of operations or prospects.

 ArcelorMittal operates, or proposes to operate, in a large number of emerging markets.
 In recent years, many of these countries have implemented measures aimed at improving the business environment and providing a stable platform for economic development.
-ArcelorMittal's business strategy has been developed partly on the assumption that this modernization, restructuring and upgrading of the business climate and physical infrastructure will continue, but this cannot be guaranteed.
+ArcelorMittal's business strategy has been developed partly on the assumption that this modernisation, restructuring and upgrading of the business climate and physical infrastructure will continue, but this cannot be guaranteed.
 Any slowdown in the development of these economies could have a material adverse effect on ArcelorMittal's business, financial condition, results of operations or prospects, as could insufficient investment by government agencies or the private sector in physical infrastructure.
 For example, the failure of a country to develop reliable electricity and natural gas supplies and networks, and any resulting shortages or rationing, could lead to disruptions in ArcelorMittal's production.

 Moreover, some of the countries in which ArcelorMittal operates have been undergoing substantial political transformations from centrally controlled command economies to market-oriented systems or from authoritarian regimes to democratically elected governments and vice-versa.
 Political, economic and legal reforms necessary to complete such transformation may not progress sufficiently.
 On occasion, ethnic, religious, historical and other divisions have given rise to tensions and, in certain cases, wide-scale civil disturbances and military conflict.
 The political systems in these countries are vulnerable to their populations' dissatisfaction with their government, reforms or the lack thereof, social and ethnic unrest and changes in governmental policies, any of which could have a material adverse effect on ArcelorMittal's business, financial condition, results of operations or prospects and its ability to continue to do business in these countries.
-As an example, in Kazakhstan, there were widespread protests (and violent clashes between protestors and police) in early January 2022, resulting in a government crackdown (aided by Russian forces).
-The prospect of further unrest and resulting political or economic destabilization cannot be ruled out.
+The prospect of further unrest and resulting political or economic destabilisation cannot be ruled out.
 Furthermore, certain of ArcelorMittal's operations are also located in areas where acute drug-related violence (including executions and kidnappings of non-gang civilians) occurs and the largest drug cartels operate, such as the states of Michoacán, Sinaloa and Sonora in Mexico.

 Certain emerging markets where ArcelorMittal has operations have experienced or are experiencing particularly difficult operating conditions.
 In Brazil, for example, despite a strong rebound post pandemic, GDP is still below its first quarter of 2014 peak amid continued political uncertainty.
-Economic growth in South Africa has been weak since entering a recession in the second quarter of 2018, and prior to this recession, the South African steel and mining industries have been subject to a challenging operating environment characterized by lower local demand, increased cheap imports and higher costs, resulting in losses in recent years for ArcelorMittal South Africa.
+Economic growth in South Africa has been weak since entering a recession in the second quarter of 2018, and prior to this recession, the South African steel and mining industries have been subject to a challenging operating environment characterised by lower local demand, increased cheap imports and higher costs, resulting in losses in recent years for ArcelorMittal South Africa.
 Many emerging markets are also at risk of economic crises (be it external debt, currency, domestic corporate, household or public debt crises) usually brought on by an economic or political shock which can exacerbate existing domestic structural imbalances.
 Crises in Argentina and Turkey in 2018/19 were examples and had negative impacts on the Company's core markets in Brazil and the EU, respectively.
 Other countries at risk of further economic crises include Turkey (renewed external debt/Lira crisis and a sharp downturn in domestic demand), South Africa (in relation to its public debt), Ukraine (external debt), Brazil (long term public debt sustainability) and to a lesser extent India (again in relation to its public debt).